unrealwork/atsd-use-cases/USVisa/README.md

    <img src="Images/Figure9.png" width="600" >

 6. Next, select the X Column tab.
 Select `Category` as the Scale, uncheck the `Sort Values` button, and modify the height of the column to fit all the country names.
-Click 'Save' in the bottom right hand corner.
+Click 'Save' in the bottom right-hand corner.

    <img src="Images/Figure10.png" width="600" >

-Below is our output from our query.
+Below is the output from our query.
 You can toggle over any column to see what the visa refusal fees were for that particular country in 2015.
 By selecting the 'Save' button, you can save the configuration and come back to it anytime.
-By selecting the 'Publish' button, you can make this configuration available to anybody else that shares the same system credentials with you.
-As opposed to looking only at a tabular output from a SQL query, we can quickly see the scale of things looking at this output.
+By selecting the 'Publish' button, you can make this configuration available to anybody else who shares the same system credentials with you.
+As opposed to looking only at a tabular output from an SQL query, we can quickly see the scale of things looking at this output.

 ![Figure11](Images/Figure11.png)

-Here are some additional Redash charts for some of the queries that were include earlier in this article.
+Here are some additional Redash charts for some of the queries that were included earlier in this article.
 The below figure shows the worldwide visa issuances (excluding travel, diplomats, government, transit).

 ![Figure14](Images/Figure14.png)

 These two figures show the top 20 countries with the most B-1,2 visas issued for 2005 and 2015 (1st figure), as well as the compound annual growth rate for these countries (2nd figure).
-Looking at these outputs, we can see that Brazil and China have experienced tremendous growth in terms of the number visa issued from 2005 to 2015, as well as the compounded annual growth rate.
+Looking at these outputs, we can see that Brazil and China have experienced tremendous growth in terms of the number of visas issued from 2005 to 2015, as well as the compound annual growth rate.
-What may not have stood out from the tabular SQL query output is that while the number of visas issued to Vietnam has remained relatively small, the compounded annual growth rate in this 10 ten period was **30.2%**, which came in 2nd only behind Brazil (which finished at 35.6%).
+What may not have stood out from the tabular SQL query output is that while the number of visas issued to Vietnam has remained relatively small, the compound annual growth rate in this 10-years period was **30.2%**, which came in 2nd only behind Brazil (which finished at 35.6%).

 ![Figure12](Images/Figure12.png)

 ![Figure13](Images/Figure13.png)

-Travellers have come from all of the world to come to America.
+Travellers have come to America from all over the world.
 With over 200 countries and 84 visa types included in this dataset, the possibilities for travel documents seem endless.
 Using ATSD can help you make sense of all this information.
-You can use Chart Lab to create interactive graphs which allow you to gain a general view of the situation; SQL queries to search for specific minutia contained within the datset; and Redash to display this specifically searched for information in a clear and concise manner.
+You can use Chart Lab to create interactive graphs which allow you to gain a general view of the situation, SQL queries to search for specific minutia contained within the datset, and Redash to display this specifically searched for information in a clear and concise manner.

 ### Action Items
 ----------------